-LAY MINISTRY - ONLINE CERTIFICATE PROGRAM 47 crs.
+DIRECTOR OF CHURCH MINISTRIES - ONLINE CERTIFICATE PROGRAM 47 crs.

-The online Lay Ministry Certificate is a non-degree certificate consisting of seventeen courses, all but two of which are taken online.
+The online Director of Church Ministries Certificate is a non-degree certificate consisting of seventeen courses, all but two of which are taken online.
 Application to the certificate program involves steps in addition to application to the university.
 Courses are offered in a cohort model, with a new cohort beginning every June.
-Each course is eight weeks in length, allowing for students to take three courses each semester.
+Each course is eight weeks in length, allowing for students to take three consecutive courses each semester.
 The first course (REL 105) and the twelfth course (REL 495) are taken through two three-day residencies on campus.
-Students are required to have the equivalent of an Associate of Arts degree in addition to their lay ministry coursework by the time they complete the program to be certified.
-Students can take additional courses through the online Adult Learning Theology Major and gain a bachelor's degree.
-Applicants for the online Lay Ministry Certificate should contact the Office of Continuing and Distance Education.
+In order to be certified students must have a Bachelor of Arts degree.
+Most students enter the online program already possessing the degree.
+Students can take additional courses through the online Adult learning Theology Major and gain a bachelor's degree.
+Applicants for the online Director of Church Ministries Certificate should contact the Office of Continuing and Distance Education.

-The online Lay Ministry Certificate is especially helpful for the person already working in a congregation who lacks the training and credential to be eligible for a call in the Lutheran Church - Missouri Synod.
-The online program is also available for lay persons desiring to dig deeper into theology at a collegiate level without necessarily seeking certification as a lay minister in the Lutheran Church - Missouri Synod.
+The online Director of Church Ministries Certificate is especially helpful for the person already working in a congregation who lacks the training and credential to be eligible for a call in The Lutheran Church - Missouri Synod.
+The online program is also available for lay persons desiring to dig deeper into theology at a collegiate level without necessarily seeking certification as a director of church ministries.
 Lay persons are welcome to take as much of the program as they desire.
-For that reason the courses are arranged as follows.
+For that reason the sequence of courses are arranged as follows: